sbrighiu/NavigationAndStyle/README.md

 - hairlineSeparatorColor = UIColor(red: 0.11, green: 0.11, blue: 0.11, alpha: 0.13)
 - heightOfHairlineSeparator: CGFloat = 1
 - backgroundShadow = UIImage.NavigationAndStyle.backgroundShadow

+### More customization

+Every method overriden on UIViewController and UINavigationController was written in such way that if the developer needs to override it and change its behavior, they can also add the default implementation.
+All methods that contain default implementation end in "<name>...Action".
+Example: `triggerColorStyleRefresh` and `triggerColorStyleRefreshAction`

 ## Author